KristianLyng/varnishfoo/chapter-3.rst

         and similar.

 ``CHANGE``
         "Change per second".
-Or put an other way: The difference between the current value and the value read a second earlier.
+Or put another way: The difference between the current value and the value read a second earlier.
 Can be read as "cache hit per second" or "client reuqests per second".